Poetry ContestHilda Simmons Levitt

 Awards Celebration

 The Awards Celebration is held each year to recognize contest winners.
-This year, the awards will be announced electronically by May 8th.
+This year,

 Publication